-Pleasant Grove School has eight fully credentialed classroom teachers.
+Pleasant Grove School has nine fully credentialed classroom teachers.
 Their years of experience range from four years to 30 years.
 Our teachers have, on average, 13 years of experience.

 Our teachers are committed to refining their teaching skills and routinely attend classes and workshops on weekends and during the summer.
 Many teachers have attended Saturday and summer writing classes sponsored by the Area 3 Writing Project, math classes sponsored by CSUS, and classes sponsored by Sutter County Office of Education.

 We offer ongoing, on-site training throughout the year to our teachers.
 Each Monday is a minimum day for students allowing staff to meet to discuss school goals and other professional development topics.
 Recent goals include improving student achievement in reading fluency and mathematics.
 Our staff development time is also spent working in grade level teams to analyze student data and instructional programs to improve student learning.
 We provide opportunities for teachers to observe in other classes.
 These observations, along with in-class coaching, provide additional means of professional development.

 Our beginning teachers receive support through Beginning Teacher Support and Assessment (BTSA).
 They are assigned a support provider who meets with them weekly.
 In addition, the beginning teacher and support provider attends monthly meetings provided by the Tri-County BTSA office.